-- Ensure that you are using Ads.txt on your site.
+- Ensure that you are using ads.txt on your website.
 Always keep it updated so that the buyers can verify your partners.

-- If you have a managed header bidding provider, let them take care of the demand.
-Adding more and more resellers aren’t going to bring in exclusive buyers, it just adds up to duplication.
+- If you have a managed header bidding provider, let them handle the demand.
+Adding more and more resellers isn’t going to bring in exclusive buyers; it just adds up to duplication.

-- Make sure your header bidding providers are also seeking supply path optimization.
-Ask them whether they take any measures to prevent duplicate demand.
+- Make sure your header bidding providers take any measures to prevent duplicate demand.

-- While adding a reseller, find out whether it brings unique demand or not.
-For instance, if you do not have access to AdX, it makes sense to work with an SPM Partner.
+- While adding a reseller, find out whether it brings unique demand.
+For instance, working with an MCM partner makes sense if you do not have access to AdX.

 The SPO movement will keep gaining heat because of rising complexities in the ad tech industry.
 The buyers will push for a direct and short route for their ads.
-The publishers with unique and premium supply will always have the upper hand in the game.
-If your inventory is in demand, then the advertisers will find ways to reach it.
+Publishers with unique and premium supplies will always have the upper hand in the game.
+If your inventory is in demand, the advertisers will find ways to reach it.
 The buyers will prefer you more when you can offer your inventory through an optimized path.

 But SPO is not the end of the story.
-There’s another similar trend called Demand Path Optimization, approaching the industry.
-DPO will help publishers in preventing their inventory from getting sold at less than optimum rates.
-While SPO starts from the advertiser’s end, DPO starts from the publisher’s end.
-We’ll talk about DPO in our upcoming article.
-Till then, stay tuned.
+There’s another similar trend, called demand path optimization (DPO), approaching the industry.
+It will help publishers prevent their ad inventory from selling at less than optimum rates.
+While SPO starts from the advertiser’s end, DPO starts from the publisher’s.
+Read more about it here.